 To apply the fertilizer, you can use what is called a rotary or a broadcast spreader.
 This is a tool that evenly spreads the mixture with a rotor.
 You can also use a drop spreader, but this isn’t as efficient at spreading the fertilizer around.
 Dr. St. John suggests filling your rotary spreader with only half of your needed amount and spread it by walking back and forth.
 After that, take the other half of your fertilizer and spread it back over the lawn in perpendicular lines.
 This will ensure that you cover the entirety of the plot, with less room for error.

 Overseeding is a word that has a somewhat negative connotation.
 It’s sometimes mistaken for accidentally applying too much seed.
-Overseeding is actually one of the most important steps in the beautification process, and many people forget about it.
+Overseeding is actually one of the most important steps in the beautification process, and many people forget about it when it comes to lawn care.
 Overseeding is the process of spreading seed over thinning areas of turf.
 It can happen either before or after you spread fertilizer.
 This enhances the look and color of a lawn.
 It will help give off that full, green look every homeowner aims for.

 If you choose to overseed, you need to be sure that the seed you are using is the same species of grass that you currently have.
 Once you have your seed, you can use the same broadcast spreader that you used to spread the fertilizer.
 When you finish spreading the seed, sprinkle a light amount of water on top.